We try. We do. We do some more.

 The ‘it’ I’m talking about is the myth of having it all.
 It seems to be the goal of all aspiring successful women.

 We think — no, we believe — with every fiber of our beings that we can have it all.
+And this is one of the many lies women believe.

 The killer career, the devoted husband, the well-behaved kids and of course the white picket fence to make everything look pretty on the outside.